DJ LeMahieu Preview, Player Props: Yankees vs. Braves

-The New York Yankees, including DJ LeMahieu (.324 batting average in his past 10 games), battle starter Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+On Wednesday, DJ LeMahieu (hitting .314 in his past 10 games) and the New York Yankees face the Atlanta Braves, whose starting pitcher will be Charlie Morton.
+First pitch is at 7:20 PM ET.

 DJ LeMahieu Game Info & Props vs. the Braves